nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > <img src="images/MESS_004.png" width="600"><br>

-In this example, you can see shopping is a floating task without a start time and deadline.
+In this example, you can see shopping is a floating task without a start time and end time.
 <!-- @@author -->

 ## Command Summary